zhouyc98/auto-rule-transform/README.md

 ## Semantic Labeling

 This repo uses [Pytorch](https://pytorch.org/) for training deep learning models.
-You can follow the official [get-started](https://pytorch.org/get-started/locally/) to install it.
+Please ensure Pytorch's version >= 1.6 because we use [torch.cuda.amp](https://pytorch.org/docs/stable/amp.html) introduced in v1.6 for FP16 acceleration in CUDA device.
+To use FP32 in CPU device, specify arg `--fp16 0` in train.py.

-Note: if you want to use FP16 acceleration to train the model, please ensure your Pytorch version >= 1.6 because we use [torch.cuda.amp](https://pytorch.org/docs/stable/amp.html) introduced in Pytorch 1.6.
-Otherwise, you may would like to comment the `from torch.cuda.amp import autocast, GradScaler` and remove relevant statements in train.py.
+This repo uses BERT model provided by [transformers (v2.11)](https://pypi.org/project/transformers/2.11.0/)  package.
+By default, the model training uses [bert-base-chinese](https://huggingface.co/bert-base-chinese/tree/main), please download pytorch_model.bin and other json & txt files [here](https://huggingface.co/bert-base-chinese/tree/main) and place them in src/models/bert-base-chinese/.

 Run train.py in src/ for model training, which will store trained models in src/models/: